Skip to main content

 1. Go to the Settings page in your Coral dashboard.

-2. Scroll to the Terminal section.
+2. Scroll to the Tools & Access section.

 3. Click “Open Terminal”.